If you’ve ever been in a tight financial situation, you know how the feeling goes.

 Sometimes you might get jobs for pet-sitting which will pay better, but these will be more sporadic.

-If you want to work though an agency to help you score some clients (at the cost of middleman fees) look into something like Fetch Pet Care.
+If you want to work through an agency to help you score some clients (at the cost of middleman fees) look into something like Fetch Pet Care.

 13. Be a Pop Culture Icon at Parties

 For those who have the heart, there is work as a character for children’s parties.